Cheap Cryptocurrency: Five Coins You Can Add to Your Wallet Today

 Bitcoin’s Closest Rival

 We’re starting our list with the second-largest crypto coin by market cap.
 Ethereum is also probably one of the better-known cryptos out there.
 Those looking to make a cheap cryptocurrency play could certainly find cheaper alternatives.
 But Ethereum’s growth potential shouldn’t be ignored.
-It’s blockchain tech plays a vital role in initial coin offerings.
+Its blockchain tech plays a vital role in initial coin offerings.
 And it is one of the biggest drivers behind decentralized applications.
 Unlike Bitcoin, Ethereum has moved well beyond the financial sector.
-If you’ve heard or read about any non-fungible tokens (NFTs), they were probably part of the Ethereum blockchain.
+If you’ve heard or read about any non-fungible tokens (NFTs), they were likely part of the Ethereum blockchain.

 Connecting Two Different Worlds